Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Introduction

-For a long time the simulations were only able to generate poleward migrating fields \citep[e.g.][]{G83,BMT04,KKBMT10,NBBMT13}.
-For the first time \cite{KMB12} could produce equatorward migration of the toroidal magnetic field.
-Stratification and rotation rate had to be high enough for this mechanism to work \citep{KMCWB13}. \cite{WKKB14} could explain the equatorward migration seen in these simulations and those of \cite{ABMT14} as a propagating $\alpha\Omega$ dynamo wave following the Parker--Yoshimura rule \citep{P55,Yos75}.
-Here $\alpha$ is related to the kinetic helicity and $\Omega$ is the local solar rotation rate.
-An equatorward migrating dynamo wave is possible, if $\alpha$ is positive (negative) in the northern (southern) hemisphere \citep{SKR66} and the radial gradient of $\Omega$ is negative.
+For a long time global simulations were only able to generate either poleward migrating fields \citep{G83,BMT04,KKBMT10,NBBMT13} or oscillatory ones with no clear migration pattern \citep{GCS10,Racine11}.
+For the first time, \cite{SPD11} and \cite{KMB12} could produce clear equatorward migration of the toroidal magnetic field.
+Stratification and rotation rate had to be high enough for this to work \citep{KMCWB13}.
+Recently, several groups have been able to produce grand minima-type events \citep{PC14,ABMT15,KKOBWKP16}.
+In \cite{KKOBWKP16}, a secondary dynamo mode disturbed the surface field of the primary mode. \cite{WKKB14} could explain the equatorward migration seen in simulations of \cite{KMB12,KMCWB13} and those of \cite{ABMT15} as a propagating $\alpha\Omega$ dynamo wave following the Parker--Yoshimura rule \citep{P55,Yos75}.
+Here, $\alpha$ was estimated via the kinetic helicity and $\Omega$ is the local solar rotation rate.
+An equatorward migrating dynamo wave is possible if $\alpha$ is positive (negative) in the northern (southern) hemisphere \citep{SKR66} and the radial gradient of $\Omega$ is negative.
+These interpretations have been confirmed independently by \cite{DWBG16} and by the computation of turbulent transport coefficients obtained through the test-field method \cite{WRKKB16}.

-If this simplified mean-field relation can describe such complex simulations of the solar dynamo driven by self-consistent turbulent convection, the Parker--Yoshimura rule can also be a possibility to explaining the equatorward migration of the magnetic field of the Sun.
-Indeed, the differential rotation of the Sun \citep{Schouea98} has a negative radial gradient in the near-surface shear layer \citep{Thompson96,BSG14}.
-This location can be important for the solar dynamo to generate the magnetic field \citep{B05}.
+Given that this simple relation can describe the behavior of dynamos driven by self-consistent turbulent convection in simulations, the Parker--Yoshimura rule can also be a possibility to explaining the equatorward migration of the magnetic field of the Sun.
+Indeed, the differential rotation of the Sun \citep{Schouea98} has a negative radial gradient in the near-surface shear layer \citep{Thompson96,BSG14,BSG16}.
+This makes it a possible location of the solar dynamo \citep{B05}.